brenierr/core-abstract-sample/README.md

 NB: StockController only works with version 3.
 It has no meaning in version 1 or 2 since it uses an incompatible response for shoes.

+core-shop works with an embedded database (will be reset after each startup).
+Dependencies to this embedded database is only available for core-shop.
 See more on core-shop on his own README.md

 # Conclusion